Following the return to remote schooling for some schools in January 2021, please find some additional detail on tuition provision through the NTP.

 My school is closed, but I’ve paid for sessions.
 Will they all take place online and at home?

-If you have sessions that are lined up that can no longer take place, please speak to your Tuition Partner as soon as possible to rearrange or confirm delivery.
+If you have arranged sessions that can no longer take place in school, please speak to your Tuition Partner as soon as possible to rearrange, or make alternative arrangements for delivery.

-Currently, 27 providers are approved to provide online tuition at home.
-A further number of Partners are working through the necessary processes and checks to allow them to deliver tuition online to pupils at home and we hope to announce those in due course.
+Currently, 29 Tuition Partners are approved to provide online tuition at home.
+Further Partners are working through the necessary processes and checks to allow them to deliver tuition online to pupils at home and we hope to announce those in due course.

-For pupils still attending school – for example vulnerable children or the children of key workers – we would suggest that tutoring still takes place at school.
+For pupils still attending school in person– for example vulnerable children or the children of key workers – we would suggest that tutoring still takes place at school where safe to do so.
 This could be delivered online to a pupil on school premises, or face-to-face where the Tuition Partner, tutor and school are able to facilitate this safely.

 Will sessions be postponed?